Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Powell grunted and his forearm squirmed as he tightened his fist for a moment. "...Fookin’ hellfire..."

 The enormous Gaoian spoke, then.
 Tried.
-"Then…Fix.
-Leemu…would want…not a slave."
+"Then...
+Fix.
+Leemu... would want... not a slave."

 "Oh, honey, I really should help you with that shouldn’t I?"
 Nofl clucked.
 He swung a scanner over on its arm and pointed it at Gorku’s cranium.
-"Dear, dear, dear… Not enough Meeshi when you were a cub, eh?"
+"Dear, dear, dear...
+Not enough Meeshi when you were a cub, eh?"

 Gorku shrugged and kept understandably silent.